 The Remutaka Conservation Trust is now planning to increase the trapping network to provide better coverage of the area and remove even more pests.
 However, more volunteers are needed to help check and re-set the traps more frequently.

 The Dawn Chorus project has possum, stoat and rat traps which need to be frequently checked and re-set.
-These are on established trap lines ranging from 30 minutes to 3 hours long, all based within the Catchpool Valley.
+These are on established trap lines ranging from 30 minutes to 3 hours long, all based within the Catchpool Valley and eco-hotspot area.
 Please have a look at the Volunteers page if you are interested in helping out.

 A curious Morepork (Ruru) looked on as photographer, and Remutaka Conservation Trust member, Margaret Willard, was enjoying a walk in the bush; "There were three of them," she said, " two young ones and a parent, maybe.
 None seemed to mind me flashing away!
 When I got up to go, they followed me until I started climbing out of the gully..."
 (Photo credit: Margaret Willard)